The BSL activity program

 What to do that’s FREE

 There are several activities that can you do for free in NYC!
 You can go for a leisurely walk in picturesque Central Park, visit some of the cities best museums and cultural institutions during their free admission days, admire the skyline as you cross the Brooklyn Bridge, enjoy reading a book at the New York Public Library, or watch a movie under the stars at Bryant Park.

 You can also check The Skint for free and really cheap options every week…

 Where to shop

-Central Park in Manhattan is justifiably famous as a park for runners, riders, walkers and those just wishing to while away some time.
-Prospect Park in the heart of Brooklyn and just a few subway stops from the school is equally if not more fulfilling.
-Designed by the same people who designed Central Park, it also houses a small zoo.
+Central Park in Manhattan is one of the best places for runners, riders, walkers, and those just wishing to pass the time.
+Prospect Park in the heart of Brooklyn, and just a few subway stops from the school, is equally if not more fulfilling.
+Designed by the same people who designed Central Park, it’s a wonderful place to relax and get a little fresh air.
 And just steps from the school, the Brooklyn promenade has long been famous as a place to come, sit and watch the world go by.
 Also check out any of the public pools, including Astoria Park Pool with its stunning view of the Robert F. Kennedy and Hell Gate bridges.

 Where to eat

 Cobble Hill – La Vara

 Park Slope – Al di La and James

 Carroll Gardens – Prime Meats, Frankies, and Buttermilk Channel